grakshith/lossless-text-steganography/README.md

 3. RSA.py : This contains the implementation of the RSA Algorithm, which we have used to encrypt the secret text.

-4. secret_message.py : This is wrapper class, which combines all the three above mentioned classes and encrupts and encodes the secret message using the mentioned techniques.
+4. secret_message.py : This is wrapper class, which combines all the three above mentioned classes and encripts and encodes the secret message using the mentioned techniques.

 5. tests.py : This contains a few test cases to demonstrate the project.
-Assert sttements have been inserted in suitable places to verify the encryption, decryption, decoding and encoding.
+Assert statements have been inserted in suitable places to verify the encryption, decryption, decoding and encoding.

 ## System Requirements: